vishalxl/nostr_console/README.md

       -s, --disable-file            When turned on, even the default file is not read from.
       -t, --translate               Translate some of the recent posts using Google translate site ( and not api).
 Google is accessed for any translation request only if this flag is present, and not otherwise.
+      -l, --lnqr                    If set any LN invoices starting with LNBC will be printed as a QR code.
+Will set width to 140, which can be reset if needed with the --width argument.
+Wider space is needed for some qr codes.
-      -l, --location                The given value is added as a 'location' tag with every kind 1 post made -h, --help                    Print help/usage message and exit.
+      -g, --location                The given value is added as a 'location' tag with every kind 1 post made.
+Shortcut g for geographic location.
+      -h, --help                    Print help/usage message and exit.
       -v, --version                 Print version and exit.